dssg-nyc/stop-super-speeders-hackathon/README.md

 # Stop-Super-Speeders-Hackathon
-building a public transportation alert and warning system for New York State and city DMVs to alert super speeders violations.
+Families for Safe Streets - DSSG NYC: building a public transportation alert and warning system for New York State and city DMVs to alert super speeders violations.

+### Background:

+Intelligent Speed Assistance (ISA) devices are used to monitor the driving speeds of vehicles they installed.
+They are commonly referred to as “speed limiters” due to often being used with high-risk drivers.

+NYCDOT’s study of drivers concluded that those with 16 or more speed safety camera violations are twice as likely to kill.
+Bill ([A.2299/S.4045](https://www.nysenate.gov/legislation/bills/2025/S4045/amendment/A)) proposes mandatory installation of ISA devices for drivers accumulating 11 or more points within a 24-month period, or receiving sixteen or more speed-camera tickets within 12 months.
+Such individuals must install a speed limiter in any vehicle they own or operate for at least 12 months.
+The Senate version of this bill passed in 2025, but the Assembly needs to approve this in 2026.
+The goal of this hackathon is to simulate the creation of an end to end data management system for monitoring driver license plates and drivers ids that would trigger the installation of an ISA device.
+Participants are to create a lightweight, versatile system that can be used to simulate how different NYC counties and agencies could easily run this system themselves.